mnot/I-D/link-hint/draft.md

 Introduction
 ============

-Clients can discover a variety of information about HTTP
+Clients can discover a variety of information about a HTTP
-{{I-D.ietf-httpbis-p1-messaging}} resources by interacting with them.
-For example, the methods supported can be learned through the Allow response header field, whereas the need for authentication is conveyed with the 401 Authentication Required status code.
+{{I-D.ietf-httpbis-p1-messaging}} resource by interacting with it.
+For example, the methods supported can be learned through the Allow response header field, whereas the need for authentication is conveyed with a 401 Authentication Required status code.

-In some situations, it can be beneficial to know this information before interacting with a resource; not only can it save time (through reduced round trips), but it can also affect the choices given to the code or user driving the interaction.
+In some situations, it can be beneficial to know this information before interacting with the resource; not only can it save time (through reduced round trips), but it can also affect the choices given to the code or user driving the interaction.

-For example, a user interface that presents the data from an HTTP-based API could use link hints to determine which resources the user has write access to, and modify the interface appropriately.
+For example, a user interface that presents the data from an HTTP-based API might need to know which resources the user has write access to, so that it can present the appropriate interface.

-HTTP link hints build upon Web links {{RFC5988}} to describe a vocabulary of such metadata about HTTP-based links.
+This specification defines a vocabulary of "HTTP link hints" that allow such metadata about HTTP resources to be attached to Web links {{RFC5988}}, thereby making it available before the link is followed.
+It also establishes a registry for future hints.

 Hints are just that -- they are not a "contract", and are to only be taken as advisory.
 The runtime behaviour of the resource always overrides hinted